DomenicoDicosimo/David-McElwee-Eleventy/src/events/lambertville-nj.md

 image: popup book signing
 imageAlt: website
 ---
-D﻿eb and I were browsing at Golden Nugget Awntique Flea Market in Lambertville NJ where we struck up a conversation with some interesting folks and the next thing you know...it turns into a 'pop up' book signing!
+D﻿eb and I were browsing at Golden Nugget Antique Flea Market in Lambertville NJ where we struck up a conversation with some interesting folks and the next thing you know...it turns into a 'pop up' book signing!

 B﻿ig Thank you to Irene, Jyote and Martha for making this happen!